ajorgensen89/api_5/README.md

 Due to skill and time constraints of the project the final popular section was not fully developed.
 For future features, a display of the most UpVoted blurbs from other users would also be access here.<br>

-### News Feed.

-All blurbs will be able to be viewed.
-The user can nvaigate to a different page in profile to see their own blurbs or navigate to the My Votes sectionn to the blurbs they have voted for.
-They can be removed from this page too.<br>

 ### Navigation Bar.

 A [React](https://react.dev/) Navigation bar has been used which makes access to each element of the site simpler and more obvious.
 Using [React](https://react.dev/), a toggle menu function is created for smaller screens to have a drop down menu which collapses and expands open on use mouse click, such as clicking on a link in the menu.<br>